 Both aim to help free the body from any restrictions existing in the joints and they both share the belief that regardless of the pains we’re suffering from, they all have some connection to body mechanics.
 The difference between chiropractors and osteopaths, however, is that while chiropractors generally believe restrictions in the spine are responsible the primary culprit, osteopaths have a broader focus and are concerned with all of the tissues in the area and all relevant structural influences.

 How Osteopathy Differs From Physiotherapy

 The practice scope of osteopathic and physiotherapy care can be similar in many respects as both treat musculoskeletal pain issues.
-The primary difference is that physiotherapists, although they do provide treatment to a comprehensive range of joint-related injuries, tend to follow are more regional treatment focus centred on exercise rehabilitation.
+The primary difference is that physiotherapists, although they do provide treatment to a comprehensive range of joint-related injuries, tend to follow are more regional treatment focus centered on exercise rehabilitation.
 Machines such as ultrasounds and TENS machines are also used more in physiotherapy treatments to aid the healing and recovery from injuries on the body.

 Unlike physiotherapy care, osteopathy puts a greater focus on treating the entire body instead of only treating the area of the body at which the pain is located.
 In osteopathy, the key method is to treat the body in an integrated approach and it is primary manual therapy ie hands-on diagnosis and treatment.

 Take a knee pain sufferer for example.
 An osteopath will assess the biomechanics of the body’s other parts to determine the pain’s original source: to tell if there’s an alignment issue with the back, pelvis or ankle that could be triggering the knee pain.